Moduli of hybrid curves I: Variations of canonical measures: Preliminaries

 By a \emph{spanning tree} of a graph $G=(V,E)$ we mean a spanning subgraph $T$ of $G$ without any cycle and with the same number of connected components as $G$.
-This is equivalent to requiring $T$ to have the maximum possible number of edges without containing any cycle.
+Equivalently, $T$ has the maximum possible number of edges without containing any cycle.
 We denote by $\cT(G)$ the set of all spanning trees of $G$.
 Spanning trees are the central combinatorial structures underlying the definition of the canonical measure (see Section~\ref{ss:MeasuresGraphs}).
-They will be used later in order to study continuity properties of the Zhang measure above the moduli space of tropical curves of given combinatorial type (see Section~\ref{sec:tropical}).

-There are two simple operations that one can define on graphs, \emph{deletion} and \emph{contraction}, which lead to the definition of minors of a graph.
-Despite their simplicity, these operations deeply reflect the \emph{global properties of graphs}, when seen as a \emph{whole}, for example within Robertson-Seymour graph minor theory.
-A special kind of minors called \emph{graded minors}, that we will introduce in a moment, play a central role in this paper.
+There are two simple operations that can be defined on graphs.
+These are called \emph{deletion} and \emph{contraction} and lead to the definition of minors of a graph.
+Despite their simplicity, these operations profoundly reflect the \emph{global properties of graphs}, when seen as a \emph{whole}, for instance in the context of Robertson--Seymour's theory of graph minors.
+Special minors associated to ordered partitions of edge sets, that we will call \emph{graded minors}, are introduced below and play a central role in this paper.

 Given a graph $G=(V, E)$ and an edge $e\in E$, we denote by $G-e$ the spanning subgraph $H$ of $G$ with edge set $E\setminus\{e\}$.
 In this case we say $H$ is obtained from $G$ by \emph{deleting} $e$.
 Moreover, we denote by $\contract{G}{e}$ the graph obtained by \emph{contracting} the edge $e$: it has as vertex set the set $U$ obtained by identifying the two extremities of $e$, and as edge set, the set $E \setminus \{e\}$ viewed in $U$ via the projection map $V \to U$.
-More generally, for a subset $F \subseteq E$, we denote by $G-F$ and $\contract{G}{F}$ the graphs obtained by deletion and contraction of $F$ in $G$, respectively: $G-F$ is the spanning subgraph of $G$ with edge set $E\setminus F$, and $\contract{G}{F}$ is the graph obtained by contracting one by one all the edges in $F$.
+More generally, for a subset $F \subseteq E$, we denote by $G-F$ and $\contract{G}{F}$ the graphs obtained by deletion and contraction of $F$ in $G$, respectively: $G-F$ is the spanning subgraph of $G$ with edge set $E\setminus F$, and $\contract{G}{F}$ is the graph obtained by contracting one by one all edges in $F$.
 (One shows that the order does not matter.)
-For the purpose of clarification, we mention that later on we will introduce a variant of the construction of contractions for \emph{augmented graphs}, which are graphs endowed with a genus function on vertices.
-In this case, the contraction remembers the \emph{genera of connected components of the contracted part}, thus keeping the genus of the graph constant before and after contraction.
+Later on, we will introduce a notion of contractions for \emph{augmented graphs}, which are graphs endowed with a genus function on vertices.
+In this case, the contraction remembers the sum of the \emph{genera of connected components of the contracted part}, thus keeping the genus of the graph constant before and after contraction.

 A \emph{minor} of a graph $G$ is a graph $H$ which can be obtained by contracting a subset of edges in a subgraph $H'=(W, F)$ of $G$.